aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Item.md

 - The absolute position is set to the `beerang` one + Vector3.Up
 - The entity's Unifx gets called if it was a `fixedentity`

 All collisions gets ignored between the `secondcoll` and the player.entity.`ccol` if the player is present and the `touchcooldown` hasn't expired yet.
-On the other hand, if the `touchcooldown` isn't exactly -9999.0 (TODO: what does this mean???), the collisions gets unignored and `toochcooldown` gets set to -9999.0.
-If neither happened, but the the `interacttype` isn't `Shop`, then the `ccol` is enabled.
-TODO: revisit this, it might be a debounce measure when tossing an item, but it's unclear ???
+Otherwise, if the `touchcooldown` isn't exactly -9999.0, the collisions gets unignored and `toochcooldown` gets set to -9999.0 (so it doesn't unignore again).
+If neither happened, the `ccol` is enabled.

 If the entity.`onground` is true, [Jump](../EntityControl/EntityControl%20Methods.md#jump) is called on it with the absolute value of its current `rigid` y velocity.
-It will also increment `bounces` if it hasn't reached 3 yet on top of playing the `ItemBounce0` sound effect (or `ItemBounce1` if it's a Crystal Berry) if the `interacttype` isn't `Shop` and the `startlife` is above 15 frames.
+It will also increment `bounces` if it hasn't reached 3 yet on top of playing the `ItemBounce0` sound effect (or `ItemBounce1` if it's a Crystal Berry) if the `startlife` is above 15 frames.

 If by then, `bounces` has reached 3, [StopForceMove](../EntityControl/EntityControl%20Methods.md#StopForceMove) is called on the entity.